Cameron Mitchell (Stargate): Characterization

+Awards and decorations

 Relationships

 Mitchell maintains a level of decorum around General Landry (Beau Bridges), but is more laid-back around the SG-1 members.
 Michael Shanks (Daniel Jackson) and Browder did not want to repeat the "cliché[d]" original O'Neill-Daniel dynamic where views on military and diplomacy clash.
 The actors tried to find some commonality between the characters while trying to develop an entertaining rapport between them.
 By mid-season 9, their interaction had become playful, without being decidedly positive or antagonistic.
 Although Mitchell and Teal'c (Christopher Judge) are both warriors and leaders, Teal'c is taken aback by Mitchell's enthusiasm at first, as he is more used to O'Neill's reserved attitude.
 Teal'c is unsure if he likes Mitchell, but Mitchell forces Teal'c to interact with him.
 By not letting Teal'c step back and observe, Mitchell makes Teal'c an active part of the scene.

 Because Ben Browder and Claudia Black (Vala Mal Doran) were well known for formerly starring as star-crossed lovers in Farscape, the Stargate producers refrained from emphasizing the pairing of Mitchell and Vala beyond in-jokes.
 The producers instead opted to further the comedic chemistry between Claudia Black and Michael Shanks.
 When Vala's relationship with the SG-1 team members evolved in season 10, the producers grew comfortable with pairing Browder's and Black's characters more often, and even teased (and misled) viewers about them "end[ing] up in a motel room bed together" in the episode "Memento Mori", involving underwear, "handcuffs as well as creamy Twinkies".
 A scene in the milestone episode "200" also parodied the show's connection to Farscape.

 Amanda Tapping (Samantha Carter) found that the introduction of the Ori threat inhibited major character and relationship development in season 9.
 The characters are of equal rank, and regard each other with respect according to producer Joseph Mallozzi.
 They give each other fair weight in decision-making, and Mitchell defers to Carter on all science-related issues.
 Tapping's favorite Mitchell-Carter scenes were some "neat sibling-type moments" in "Arthur's Mantle", and moments showing their history and friendship in "Line in the Sand", "The Road Not Taken", and Stargate: The Ark of Truth.
 Browder regretted after season 10 that he had not worked enough with the cast besides Tapping, and that "the fans probably feel that way as well".

 Several episodes hint at Mitchell's love life.
 The early episodes of season 9 suggest a relationship between Mitchell and Landry's daughter, Dr. Carolyn Lam (Lexa Doig); a scripted romantic subplot in "Avalon" was filmed but was cut for time when the two-parter ran long for over twenty minutes.
 In season 9's "Collateral Damage", Mitchell has a romantic encounter with a female human researcher from another planet, named Reya Varrick but she is killed.
 At his 20-year high school reunion in "Bounty", Mitchell lays the foundation for a relationship with his high school crush, Amy Vanderburg.